View Robert Stewart's Obituary on sltrib.com and share memories

 Robert Leon Stewart

-Magna, Utah-Robert Leon Stewart passed away on Saturday night, Aug 17th at his home of 40 years at age 78.
+Magna, UT-Robert Leon Stewart passed away on Saturday night, Aug 17th at his home of 40 years at age 78.

 He was born to Lynn and Maurine in Richfield and grew up in Magna.